Iron

 GIVEN BY IV:

-- For low levels of red blood cells in people with a long-term illness (anemia of chronic disease): A total dose of 2232 mg of iron given by injection delivered over 6 months to 1020 mg given by IV over 1 week have been used.
+- For low levels of red blood cells in people with a long-term illness (anemia of chronic condition): A total dose of 2232 mg of iron given by injection delivered over 6 months to 1020 mg given by IV over 1 week have been used.

 - For heart failure: Iron as ferric carboxymaltose has been given by injection at doses of 200 mg weekly until iron levels are normal, followed by 200 mg by injection every month for 6 months.